 IN CONVERSATION with… is a series of collaborative events that look to challenge engagement, imagery, action, participation, exchange and discussion in art practice.

-The events were set up around composed sets of simple and complex visual compositions and assemblages.
+The events are set up around a mixture of simple and complex visual compositions and assemblages.

-The works look to induce “non-sense”, NOT reduce through a shared understanding.
+The works look to induce an individuals “sense” of something, NOT reduce to a shared understanding.

 Neil Ferguson, Maciej Blazejewski and Fredrix Vermin…